nikiconluxury/static_page_parsing/README.md

 # Brand Site Parsing Template

-This repository contains a template designed for parsing static pages of brand websites.
+This repository contains a template designed for parsing static category pages of brand websites.
 It is structured to be easily adaptable for different brands by following the instructions below.

 ## Getting Started